Quantum classification of the MNIST dataset with Slow Feature Analysis: Introduction

 \section{Introduction}

-Quantum computing has the potential to revolutionize information and communication technologies and one of the most promising areas is quantum machine learning.
-The field of quantum machine learning stemmed from the well known HHL algorithm \cite{HarrowHassidim2009HHL}, that takes as input a sparse and well conditioned system of equations $A$ and an input vector $\bm b$, and in time polylogarithmic in the input dimensions produces a quantum state that encodes the classical solution $\ket{x} \approx \ket{A^{-1}\bm b}$.
-After that, other quantum algorithms with potential exponential speedups were proposed, using and extending techniques such as phase estimation, Hamiltonian simulation, and amplitude amplification, including for recommendation systems \cite{kerenidis2016recommendation}, topological data analysis \cite{lloyd2016quantumtopological}, support vector machines \cite{rebentrost2014quantumsvm}, kernel PCA for anomaly detection \cite{liu2018quantum}, and data fitting \cite{wiebe2012quantum}.

-Nevertheless whether quantum processing machines can be used in practice along other processing units in order to solve efficiently and accurately real-world problems and lead to quantum innovation remains the billion-dollar question.
-Of course one would need powerful and robust quantum hardware but even in the case of full-scale quantum computers with quantum access to large datasets, it is essential, and rather not straightforward, to find practical applications of quantum computing that would have a real economic and societal impact.

-Our work provides evidence that large-scale quantum computers with quantum access to data will be indeed useful for classification, one of the most important tasks in machine learning with applications in different industrial sectors, including automation, healthcare, Internet of Things etc. More precisely, we design efficient quantum algorithms for dimensionality reduction and for classification and we also simulate their behaviour on the commonly-used MNIST dataset of handwritten digits and show that they would provide accurate and competitive classification.
+Quantum computing has the potential to revolutionize information and communication technologies, and one of the most promising areas is quantum machine learning.
+Recently, many quantum algorithms with potential speedups were proposed \cite{kerenidis2016recommendation, lloyd2016quantumtopological, rebentrost2014quantumsvm, liu2018quantum, wiebe2012quantum, Lloyd2013, childs2012hamiltonian}.
+Nevertheless, whether quantum processing machines can be used in practice to solve efficiently and accurately real-world problems remains an open question.
+Answering this question consists in finding practical applications of quantum computing with a real economic and societal impact.
+Our work provides evidence that large-scale quantum computers with quantum access to data will be indeed useful in machine learning.
+We design two efficient quantum algorithms: one for dimensionality reduction and the other for classification.
+In addition, we simulated their combined behavior on the commonly-used MNIST dataset of handwritten digits, showing that our classifier is able to provide accurate classification, comparable to classical algorithms.\\